Bank Teller Job Description Sample - Free Template

 Bank Teller National Average Salary

-National average salary for a Bank Teller is provided by The U.S. Department of Labor.
+National average salary for a Bank Teller is provided by The U.S. Department of Labor Statistics.
 National averages are a cumulative total average as seen by a non-specific geographic mean average.
 That means this is the average salary that you might expect to have (regardless of geographic region) when entering into this job function.

 National average salary: $9.75/hr - $15.40/hr